Unlocking the Secrets of Amazon’s Last Mile Delivery Operations

 3. Amazon Scout

-Another last-mile project is Amazon Scout, a totally electric robot created to carry packages right to customers’ doorsteps.
+Another last-mile project is Amazon Scout, an electric robot created to carry packages right to customers’ doorsteps.
 This service is currently offered only in Snohomish County, Washington.
-But, the locals there have overwhelmingly praised it.
+But the locals there have overwhelmingly praised it.

-Amazon last mile delivery driver’s earnings range at an average of $18-20/ hour or more.
-Payroll varies depending on the city they are serving.
+Amazon last mile delivery drivers earn an average of $18–$20 per hour or more.
+Actual pay may vary depending on the city and number of deliveries handled.

 Conclusion